Haradai/Esp8266-RC--Transmitter-receiver-/README.md

 :The actual code is for a miniquadcopter, but it is really easy to change the variables for your own purpose.(Just delete, add or rename and you'll be ready to go!)

-:This is still in development, please help! :)
+:This is still in development(not completely working), please help! :)